Introducing a faster, data-fueled marketing mindset

 Most marketers are aware of the influences of seasonality on breaking down predictions, but the lifecycle of your app/campaign/audience/creative can also influence the ability of your model to make accurate predictions.

-The acquisition cost trends in the first week of a new app launch will be much different from those in the fifth month, the second year, and so on, just as the first thousand dollars in spend in a previously untapped lookalike will be different than the ten-thousandth and fifty thousandth dollar in spend invested into the same lookalike (especially without changing the creative used).
+The acquisition cost trends in the first week of a new app launch will be much different from those in the fifth month, the second year, and so on, just as the first 1,000 dollars in spend in a previously untapped lookalike will be different than the 10,000 and 50,000 dollar in spend invested into the same lookalike (especially without changing the creative used).